 The most useful thing he explained to us, though, was how to buy train tickets.
-I won’t give the full explanation here, because things have changed a lot since – the improvements in internet usage in particular have made it a lot easier than it was back then, and you can now make your reservations online and pay with international credit cards (see the epic Seat61 India page for up to date tips on how to book Indian train tickets).
+I won’t give the full explanation here, because things have changed a lot since – the improvements in internet usage in particular have made it a lot easier than it was back then, and you can now make your reservations online and pay with international credit cards – the easiest way is to use 12go.asia.

 However, when we left Darjeeling we’d totally failed to follow one of the golden rules – book well ahead, and don’t leave a place without your onward travel already booked (really in India at a minimum you want to be booking your onward transportation one step ahead).